holgerflick/tmsdaysweb/session2/session2.md

 In our scenario, the organizers want to provide a map in addition to the report of all participants so that you can find them quickly.
 Participants will be marked with a custom marker.
 Further, the organizer wants to visit all participants in an efficient way.
 Also, the directions should be clear and in human readable form how to visit all participants.

 FNC Maps delivers all these features and you will learn them all.
+We will use Google Maps in all the examples.
+Most services are available for other mapping services as well.

 ![](../images/02/parts.png)